How to Perform Windows Autopilot Reset [2-Ways]

 • Therefore, every time I perform an Autopilot Reset or use the Autopilot process, the Autopilot deployment profile assigned to the device is utilized, and the device will be renamed according to this template.

-• To avoid this issue, select Apply device name template: No. In this case, it will pick up whatever default name has been assigned or a consistent device name template.
-The second option is to provide a consistent device name template, for example, Cl-%serial%.
+• Second option is to provide a different device name template, for example, Cl-%serial%.
 As the device’s serial number will remain the same, the device name will not change.

 Autopilot device name template setting in Autopilot Deployment Profile

-• The following screenshot shows the device status from the Entra admin center.
+• The following screenshot shows the device status from Entra admin center.
 The device name is consistent with Intune, and its status remains Microsoft Entra joined.
 The new primary user will be displayed under the Owner column.

 Device status after completing Windows Autopilot Reset process on Entra admin center.

-Method 2 – Initiate Local Windows Autopilot Reset
+Method 2: Initiate Local Windows Autopilot Reset

 You can also perform a Windows Autopilot Reset from a Windows device locally.
 Once the process is initiated, it will restore the device to its last known good configuration and prepare it for the next user.